iSeven07/DisasterGUI/README.md

 # 5/2 Tuesday Session Notes

 ## Emoji Legend
-➕ --> A simple addition to the codebase
+➕ --> A simple addition to the codebase <br>
-➕➕ --> A bigger feature that needs more work
+➕➕ --> A bigger feature that needs more work <br>
-➖ --> A deletion or removal of current component
+➖ --> A deletion or removal of current component <br>
-〰️ --> A subpoint for the above ➕, ➕➕, or ➖ line.
+〰️ --> A subpoint for the above ➕, ➕➕, or ➖ line. <br>

 ## Dashboard Wide
 - [ ] ➕ Swap to full dataset, away from m5 <br>